open-mmlab/mmdetection3d/configs/fcos3d/README.md

 (see [here](https://github.com/open-mmlab/mmdetection3d/blob/master/tools/data_converter/nuscenes_converter.py#L333) if you would like to change the parameter).
 So you can just follow the data preparation steps given in the documentation, then all the needed infos are ready together.

+### Training and Inference

+The way to training and inference a monocular 3D object detector is the same as others in mmdetection and mmdetection3d.
+You can basically follow the [documentation](https://mmdetection3d.readthedocs.io/en/latest/1_exist_data_model.html#train-predefined-models-on-standard-datasets) and change the `config`, `work_dirs`, etc. accordingly.

 ### Test time augmentation

 We implement test time augmentation for the dense outputs of detection heads, which is more effective than merging predicted boxes at last.